JoinSEEDS/wallet_translation/README.md

 ## How to use this repository

-1. This is the Spanish Language branch
+1. This is the Romanian Language branch

 2. Click on the `i18n` folder